nats-io/nats-architecture-and-design/adr/ADR-37.md

 Get a single message from the server.
 The pull request to fetch the message should only be sent once `Next` is invoked.

-Depending on the language, the implementation may do `Fetch(max_messages: 1)` or or return an iterator.
+Depending on the language, the implementation may do `Fetch(max_messages: 1)` or return an iterator.

 ##### Next Configuration options